-- Maintaining an existing customer base while building a new customer base by providing quality services.
-Satisfying users - Operating system development and quality personnel transfer standards - Developing and empowering personnel to meet standards
+- Maintaining an existing customer base while building a new customer base by providing quality services and satisfying customers. - Operating systems development and standards for the provision of quality services. - Improvements in service quality for improve customer satisfaction and users realizable.